 What about using a tablet or phone to interact with MyMaranatha?

 My Maranatha can be accessed via a tablet or phone but not every feature has been designed to interact with a phone or tablet.
-Taking an exam or a quiz must be done on a laptop or computer as this function is not fully supported on a tablet at this time.
+Taking an exam or a quiz would be best done on a laptop or computer.

 Buying a Computer